renanr0cha/100-days-of-code/log.md

 **Thoughts:** When trying to update Ubuntu, it froze and I lost the install, gonna have to reinstall everything tomorrow, only coded in the Windows today, as a backup.

 **Link to work:** Not available

+### Day 2: April 23, 2022

+**Today's Progress**: Done the second challenge of the Explorer Stage 04, Basic JS, compute student's average grades.
+Warming up!

+**Thoughts:** Following the disastrous ubuntu update, big part of today's schedule was installing things and reconfiguring terminal and git, among other things.

+**Link to work:** Not available